gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 * It always has to **rain at the most inopportune moment**.
 * **There's always a lot of action in the city**, and the group of mercs following you isn't unique.
 The sound of militarized mobile ICUs is constant, and around any corner, there could be a shootout.
 * The routes won't always go through dark, dirty places; sometimes you'll **go through elegant, expensive places**.
 Who says you can't end up in a library or a museum?

-\sp

 * There are **street food stands everywhere** and they cook everything.
 What better way to catch your breath than slurping some noodles hidden behind the curtains of a small ramen-ya, while a bunch of mercs are looking for you outside.
 * There are **ads and comercials everywhere**, even on your clothes there may be sponsor logos.
 Surely the marketing people have taken the opportunity to put Megacorp logos on the package in case your chase or the shootout in which you are going to die is recorded and appears on the Internet.

+\sp

 * **Drugs are easy to get**, some illegal and others legal.
 It is very easy to find someone who sells the legal ones or a vending machine that dispenses the illegals.
 * **Everything is under construction.** The street that was walkable yesterday is a hole in the ground today.
 It is impossible that on a block there is not a building with a scaffolding that does not allow you to climb to the roof to escape danger (and find a new one).
 * There will always **a way to hold onto to keep moving forward**.
 A pipe to go down, cables to climb down, or streetlights to jump over and then land safely on the ground.
 * The **booths and vending machines** are bulletproofed, so they are a **perfect shelter** for your messengers.
 In addition, they weigh a ton so moving or pushing them, even with a vehicle, is complicated.

 > It could be worse, it could rain. - __Igor «Young Frankenstein»__

-\sc

 ### Delivery seeds